 Going Abroad Within Your Budget

-Selecting a program within your budget is THE most important way to make education abroad a reality for you.
-The cost of going abroad really varies from program to program.
+Selecting a program within your budget is the most important way to make education abroad a reality for you.
+The cost of going abroad varies by program; if you are on a tight budget, we recommend that you start by looking at our most affordable program list.
 Don’t ignore cost when making your decision!
-Talk to an Education Abroad Advisor to ensure that you have explored all of the possible program options, and remember that there is NOT a direct correlation between the cost of a program and the quality of your experience abroad.
+Talk to an Education Abroad Advisor to ensure that you have explored all of the possible program options, and remember that there is not a direct correlation between the cost of a program and the quality of your experience abroad.

 Expand the sections below for details